Clayfield suburb profile

 Clayfield property market performance

-Sales activity has been active, with 29 houses and 44 units sold in the past three months.
-Units are selling significantly faster than houses, with a median of just 10 days on the market compared to 29 days for houses, highlighting a brisk unit market.
+Sales activity has been robust, with 29 houses and 44 units sold in the past three months.
+Units are selling much faster than houses, with a median of just 10 days on the market compared to 29 days for houses, highlighting a competitive unit market.

-The rental market in Clayfield has seen varied changes, with house rents remaining stable over the last 12 months, while unit rents have increased by 10%, reflecting a growing demand for rental units in the area.
+The rental market in Clayfield has shown varied trends, with house rents remaining stable over the last 12 months, while unit rents have increased by 10%, suggesting a growing preference for units among renters.

 Median price - houses$1.96MPast 3 months